Finite Element and Machine Learning Modeling of Autogenous Self-Healing Concrete: Conclusions

 \section{Conclusions}

 This study developed two coupled finite element models for simulating autogenous self-healing concrete behavior, addressing the critical need for computational tools to evaluate this promising technology for infrastructure reenforcement and sustainability.
 The Crack Diffusion Model (CDM) and Crack Membrane Model (CMM) successfully integrated time-dependent feedback mechanisms, logarithmic interpolation of diffusion coefficients, and damage evolution based on cement and water availability.
-CMM adds a binary gate mechanism to the CDM to simulate the moisture threshold buildup and rapid healing after gate activation.
+The models implement a Helmholtz filtering approach to model the distance over which cement clinker can travel to form crystals during the healing process.
+CMM adds a threshold-based binary gate mechanism to the CDM to simulate the moisture threshold buildup and rapid healing after gate activation.
+This study developed a machine learning framework that serves as a more computationally efficient surrogate for the finite element models.

-The models revealed several key insights into healing behavior.
-Crack orientation significantly influences healing time, with diffusion distance to crack endpoints being the dominant factor rather than crack length.
-Healing time increases from $0^\circ$ to $45^\circ$ as water travels farther to reach crack endpoints, then remains relatively constant from $45^\circ$ to $135^\circ$ due to similar diffusion distances, with a slight decrease at $90^\circ$ due to shorter crack length.
-The relationship between crack width and healing time depends on the relative diffusivities of cracked versus intact regions, demonstrating the importance of material parameter selection.
+The models revealed several key insights into healing behavior: \begin{itemize} \item Crack orientation significantly influences healing time, with diffusion distance to crack endpoints being the dominant factor rather than crack length.
+Healing time increases from $0^\circ$ to $45^\circ$ as water travels farther to reach crack endpoints, then remains relatively constant from $45^\circ$ to $135^\circ$ due to similar diffusion distances, with a slight decrease at $90^\circ$ due to shorter crack length. \item The relationship between crack width and healing time depends on the relative diffusivities of cracked versus intact regions.
+If the diffusion coefficient in cracked regions is less than that in intact regions, the healing time increases with crack width.
+If the diffusion coefficient in cracked regions is greater than that in intact regions, the healing time decreases with crack width. \item A 3D surface plot revealing the intertwined influence of crack width and cement availability smoothing on healing time showed that healing time decreases as the smoothing parameter increases.
+Changing the smoothing parameter preserved the shape of the healing time versus crack width function, but shifted it along a convex, decreasing curve. \item The CMM provides a more realistic representation of healing physics through its binary gate mechanism, showing three distinct healing phases: initial diffusion, moisture buildup, and rapid healing after gate activation.
+However, the CDM offers computational efficiency advantages for parametric studies. \item Machine learning models trained on over one thousand simulation data points achieved high accuracy (up to $R^2=0.999952$ for the Gradient Boosting Model) in predicting healing time, demonstrating the potential for rapid screening of design parameters. \item SHAP analysis demonstrated that crack orientation influenced the healing time the most, followed by crack width and cement availability smoothing.
+This demonstrates that the healing time is diffusion-time limited, since angle and width of the crack are the most important factors in determining the diffusion distance.
+The feature impact distribution summary plot aligned with results from the finite element analysis. \end{itemize}